 Artificial intelligence (AI) is persistently penetrating our daily lives.
 AI is already an integral part of the eCommerce, marketing, FinTech, manufacturing, and automotive industries.
-It’s about time we started implementing artificial intelligence for language learning and education as well.
-For many years, we’ve tried to modernize the learning process.
+It’s about time we started implementing AI into foreign language learning and education as well.
+For many years, we’ve tried to modernize the learning process with AI language learning.
 But since the advent of online learning, nothing groundbreaking has happened in the industry.
-Using AI algorithms for language learning will revolutionize education for students and teachers as well as the enterprise sector.
+Using neural network capabilities together with an AI-powered language learning will revolutionize education for students and teachers as well as the enterprise sector.

 Artificial intelligence algorithms have the potential to advance eLearning in every field.
-Large corporations can use AI to develop their employees’ knowledge.
-Individual learners can use AI to study anytime, anywhere.
-Traditional schools can incorporate AI eLearning to diversify learning opportunities.
+Large corporations can use language learning solution to develop their employees’ knowledge.
+Individual learners can use AI language learning to study anytime, anywhere.
+Traditional schools can incorporate artificial intelligence language learning to diversify the opportunities of students.
 The advantages of implementing artificial intelligence in eLearning are astounding.
-Here are just some of them.
+Here are just some of the benefits of machine learning in education.

 Adapting to student needs

 In a classroom of 25 students, it’s virtually impossible for a teacher to find the right approach for everyone.
-But thanks to AI, the needs of each individual student can be taken into consideration.
+But thanks to using an AI for learning a new language, the needs of each individual student can be taken into consideration.
 With AI integrated into the learning process, educators can collect tons of data about learners, their interests, their abilities, and so on.
 When analyzed, this data can pave the way for personalized education.

 Providing instant feedback

-With artificial intelligence, feedback comes quickly.
+With artificial intelligence language learning, feedback comes quickly.
 When you’ve worked hard on an important test, waiting for the results can be intense.
 And when a week later you see the mistakes you made, you might not actually remember how or why you made them.
-AI systems can grade tests and even evaluate essays automatically right after you’ve turned them in, pointing out errors and suggesting ways to avoid them in future.
+AI language learning platform can grade tests and even evaluate essays automatically right after you’ve turned them in, pointing out errors and suggesting ways to avoid them in the future.
 This allows students to instantly take action to correct their mistakes and probably do better on future tests.
-As far as teachers are concerned, AI systems can pinpoint weaknesses in their curriculum and help them see what can be improved in their lectures or practical assignments, what questions are misleading, and which learners need additional guidance.
+As far as teachers are concerned, AI language learning solutions can pinpoint weaknesses in their curriculum and help them see what can be improved in their lectures or practical assignments, what questions are misleading, and which learners need additional guidance.

 No fear of failing

 It’s okay to make mistakes – that’s how people learn.
 Unfortunately, when students make mistakes, get low grades, or fail to answer questions, they often feel ashamed or even scared: “What will the teacher say?”
-Artificial intelligence won’t reprimand or criticize learners, tell them they’re not smart enough in front of the whole class or threaten them with reports to their parents or a visit to the principal.
+AI in language learning won’t reprimand or criticize learners, tell them they’re not smart enough in front of the whole class or threaten them with reports to their parents or a visit to the principal.
 AI can evaluate learners without judging them.

 A redefined role for teachers